NASA-AMMOS/3DTilesRendererJS/CONTRIBUTING.md

 This makes sure that tickets are updated on GitHub with references to commits that are related to them.

 Commit should always be atomic.
 Keep solutions isolated whenever possible.
 Filler commits such as "clean up white space" or "fix typo" should be merged together before making a pull request, and significant sub-feature branches should be [rebased](https://www.youtube.com/results?search_query=git+rebase) to preserve commit history.
 Please ensure your commit history is clean and meaningful!

-Additionally, remember to "Sign-Off" on your commits to align with our [Developer Certificate of Origin (DCO) policy](#developer-certificate-of-origin-dco).

 ### Submit a Pull Request